spryker/spryker-docs/docs/marketplace/dev/glue-api-guides/202106.0/retrieving-marketplace-orders.md

 | canceledTotal     | Integer | Total canceled amount.                                  |
 | remunerationTotal | Integer | Total sum of remuneration.                              |

-For the attributes of the included resources, see, [Retrieving merchant information](/docs/marketplace/dev/glue-api-guides/{{ page.version }}/retrieving-merchant-information.html).
+For the attributes of the included resources, see [Retrieving merchant information](/docs/marketplace/dev/glue-api-guides/{{ page.version }}/retrieving-merchant-information.html).

 ## Retrieve an order